VEZY/PlantGeom.jl/docs/src/build_and_simulate_3d_plants/reconstruct_from_mtg/amap_conventions_reference.md

 ## 5. Stage Order and Semantics

+This is the execution order used by the AMAP-style reconstruction pipeline.

+You usually do not need to think about every stage.
+The main reason to read this section is to understand **why one variable seems to override another**.

 Reconstruction applies stages in this order:

 1. Allometry preprocessing (interpolation, propagation, smoothing, complex accumulation).